gacelita/ventas/doc/Themes.md

 ## Themes

-**Warning**: this is a draft, don't actually use these instructions for now.

-Themes are used for choosing between different frontends for your store.
-They don't need to be third-party provided, although they might be.
-They don't need to follow any concrete structure.
+Themes are used for choosing between different frontends for your store, both in production and in development.

 Themes can be registered using the `ventas.theme/register!`  fn: